AmanSilva/English_Classes_01/Class3.md

 ### Questions with the 3rd Person Singular

-We can also use the structures previously mentioned to ask things about other persons, about cities or even about countries.
+We can also use the structures previously mentioned to ask things about other people, about cities or even about countries.
 We just need to change the pronoun _you_ for the name of another person (or city, or country, or...) and use _does_ instead of _do_.

 > **Examples:**
 > * Where does the Pope live? _He lives in Vatican City.
 (In Vatican City)_